deepanshs/mrsimulator/README.md

 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/DeepanshS/mrsimulator.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/DeepanshS/mrsimulator/context:python)
 [![codecov](https://codecov.io/gh/DeepanshS/mrsimulator/branch/master/graph/badge.svg)](https://codecov.io/gh/DeepanshS/mrsimulator)

-# mrsimulator
+# Mrsimulator

-`mrsimulator` is a library package with methods and tools for fast simulation of solid-state nuclear magnetic resonance (NMR) line-shapes.
-The library contains routines written in C which are wrapped and made available in python.
+`Mrsimulator` is a python package that offers methods and tools for fast simulation of solid-state nuclear magnetic resonance (NMR) line-shapes.
+The core methods of this package are written in C and is wrapped and made available in python for python users.

+> :warning: The package is currently under development.
+We advice using with caution.
+Bug report are greatly appreciated.

+**Features**
-The package is currently under development.
-At present, `mrsimulator` features simulation of one-dimensional NMR line-shape of uncoupled spin I=1/2 isotopes for the following scenarios --
+At present, *mrsimulator* offers fast-simulation of one-dimensional NMR line-shape of uncoupled spins for the following:

+- Spin $I=\frac{1}{2}$, and quadrupole $I \ge \frac{1}{2}$,
+  (See the list of supported isotopes),
-- At arbitrary macroscopic magnetic flux density,
+- Arbitrary macroscopic magnetic flux density,
-- Magic angle spinning (MAS) at arbitrary spin rate,
+- Magic angle spinning (MAS) at arbitrary spin frequency,
-- Variable angle spinning (VAS) at arbitrary angle and spin rates,
+- Variable angle spinning (VAS) at arbitrary angle and spin frequency,
 - Static line-shape.

 For more information, refer to the